-There will be 6 quizzes administered through the whole semester and the lowest one will be dropped.
-Quizzes will always be completed in the first ten minutes of class.
-Quizzes will be a combination of objective and short answer/ essay type questions.
+There will be 5 quizzes administered through the whole semester.
+Quizzes will always be completed in the first twenty minutes of class.
+Quizzes will be a combination of objective and short answer/essay type questions.
 There will be no make-up quizzes.